-Alternative 2 is similar to Alternative 1 (No Action)

-but is slightly more restrictive, and there may be economic benefits to existing participants that meet the qualifying criteria but additional costs for new entrants or existing participants that do not meet these criteria.
+Alternative 2 is similar to Alternative 1 (No Action) but is slightly more restrictive, and there may be economic benefits to existing participants that meet the qualifying criteria but additional costs for new entrants or existing participants that do not meet these criteria.
 Preferred Alternative 3 would be less stringent than Alternative 1 (No Action) and Alternative 2, since it would remove the requirement that the shareholder must be the vessel owner.
-Alternative 4 would be the least restrictive of the alternatives being considered since it would remove the need to own wreckfish shares and
+Under Preferred Alternative 3 and Alternative 4 shareholders would no longer be required to pay for a wreckfish permit, which costs \$10